tk-brian-im/R-Studio-Sample-Code/README.md

 # R-Studio-Sample-Code
-This repository is to provide sample code written in R R code includes analysis ranging from tapply's and graphing to ANOVAs, regressions, and Chi-Square tests
+This repository is to provide sample code written in R.
+The R code includes analysis ranging from tapply's and graphing to ANOVAs, regressions, and Chi-Square tests